A Gesture Controlled Robot Hand

 I originally wanted to use a Myo armband that I had lying around to control the robot hand.
 In college, there was a lab where I got to control a virtual hand using the Myo and it was really cool!
 However, the Myo I owned had been collecting dust for too long, and when I tried to boot it up, the battery was dead and I was missing the USB dongle to wirelessly control it.
 To make things worse, I tried to take it apart as a final Hail Mary to see if I could replace the battery, but I ended up breaking the communication cable.
 Since the company has been defunct for some time, that was the end of my Myo band :(

-However, this led me to the idea of using gesture controls with a video camera.
+This led me to the idea of using gesture controls with a video camera.
 I've worked with OpenCV a bunch and I've seen how good hand models are at estimating hand and finger positions, so I thought it would be cool to use the camera to control the hand.
 I decided to go with Google's MediaPipe for the hand tracking because it was fairly lightweight and very responsive (around 15ms per frame).